Kitty Oppenheimer: Marriage to Oppenheimer

 Oppenheimer invited Harrison and Kitty to spend the summer at his New Mexico ranch, Perro Caliente.
 Harrison declined, as he was engaged in his research, but Kitty accepted.
 Robert Serber and his wife Charlotte collected Kitty in Pasadena, and drove her to Perro Caliente, where they met up with Robert, his brother Frank Oppenheimer, and his wife Jackie.
 The Serbers had met Kitty before, at Charlotte Serber's parents' house in Philadelphia in 1938.
-The Oppenheimers loved to ride through the pine and birch forests and floral meadows of the Sangre de Cristo Mountains, camping with minimal food and equipment.
+The Serbers loved to ride through the pine and aspen forests and floral meadows of the Sangre de Cristo Mountains, camping with minimal food and equipment.
 Kitty impressed them with her riding ability; horsemanship was a normal accomplishment for women of her social class, and she had learned to ride as a girl on the riding trails around Aspinwall.
 Kitty and Robert rode out to stay the night with his friend Katy Page in Los Pinos, New Mexico.
-The following day Page rode to Perro Caliente on her bay horse to return Kitty's night gown, which had been left under Robert's pillow.
+The following day Page rode to Perro Caliente on her bay horse to return Kitty's nightgown, which had been left under Robert's pillow.

 Kitty later told Anne Wilson that she got Robert to marry her the "old-fashioned way"—by getting pregnant.
-In September 1940, Robert phoned Harrison with the happy news, and they agreed that the best way forward was for Kitty to get a divorce so she could marry Robert.
+In September 1940, Robert informed Harrison, and they agreed that the best way forward was for Kitty to get a divorce so she could marry Robert.
 Soon after, Robert shared a podium with Nelson to raise money for refugees from the Spanish Civil War, and he informed him that he was engaged to Kitty.
 Nelson's wife was also pregnant, and he named his daughter, who was born in November 1940, Josie in memory of Dallet.
 To obtain a divorce, Kitty moved to Reno, Nevada, where she stayed for six weeks to meet the state's residency requirements.
-The divorce was finalised on November 1, 1940, and Kitty married Oppenheimer the following day in a civil ceremony in Virginia City, Nevada, with the court janitor and clerk as witnesses.
+The divorce was finalized on November 1, 1940, and Kitty married Oppenheimer the following day in a civil ceremony in Virginia City, Nevada, with the court janitor and clerk as witnesses.